Miruna-Chi/Optimised-Matrix-Multiplication/README.md

           * non-sequential - column by column (skips entire lines) -> not good

         How did we figure out what's good and what's bad?
         - In memory, those matrices are stored row by row.
 Let's think about CACHE memory for a bit.
         It's our fastest available memory, let's use it wisely.
         If an element is accessed, our CACHE will store that element and the following X elements into a line in memory (depending on how long our CACHE lines are).

         Accessing the next element on the row means getting a HIT in CACHE, which is great (we reached our data the fastest way).

-        Accessing an element on the next row every time means loading every row, one by one in CACHE and never using that row -> MISS rate 100% -> Basically, we render cache memory useless.
+        Accessing an element on the next row every time means loading every row, one by one in CACHE and never using that row -> MISS rate 100% -> Basically, we render CACHE memory useless.